 Key steps to take if you become unemployed

-Applying for unemployment as soon as you are unemployed is a great first step.
+Apply for unemployment as soon as you become unemployed.
+This is a great first step.
 However, there are a few other steps you can take during this difficult time.

 1. Review your expenses and cut back where possible

-Take a look at your expenses and try to ruthlessly cut expenses.
+If you are unemployed long term, take a look at your expenses and try to ruthlessly cut back.
 Reevaluate subscription services and other miscellaneous expenses.
-Determine what things you can temporarily do without.
+Determine what things you can temporarily do without, until you're no longer a job seeker but employed.

 2. Communicate with lenders and creditors